Paddy-Hamilton/NextAuth0PrismaApollo/README.md

 ### Step 1 - Auth0

-1. Creat an Auth0 tenant
+1. Signup to Auth0 and creat an Auth0 tenant
 2. Create the Auth0 app and update the appropriate `.env` variables
 3. Create the Auth0 api
 4. Create permissions for the api e.g. `read:user`, `edit:user` and create roles `admin` and `user` and assigne them appropriate permissions